Building consent inspections and certification

 If the work fails the inspection

 The work to be remedied will be recorded on the site inspection sheet.
-A re-inspection will be required, to sign off any remedial work.
+A re-inspection may be required to sign off any remedial work.

 You will be charged for re-inspections and this will need to be paid before the code compliance certificate can be issued.

 Notice to Fix

 This is a formal notice issued by the building consent authority, advising that certain works have not been carried out in accordance with the building code.
 If issued, a letter explaining the process will accompany it.

 If a notice to fix is issued, you are required to address the issues identified within a prescribed time frame, to prevent further action being taken.